freemarker/freemarker3/trunk/docgen/src/manual/editors-readme.txt

   * When you refer to a part, chapter or section, often you should use xref, not link.
 The xreflabel attribute of the link-end must be set.

+- The root element ("book" usually) must have this attribute: conformance="freemarker-documentation-conventions"